 I started my design career as a prepress technician with Market Products printing in 1994.
 Eventually, I began designing brochures and other print materials for our clients.
 To this day, I still use the latest Macintosh and Windows platforms since I was required to use both in this early job.

 After a few of years at DISC, I got a job offer from a celebrity photographer by the name of Jim Jordan.
 He was just beginning to transition his studio to an all digital workflow and he felt I had the right background to manage this transition.
-It was at this job that I learned advanced studio techniques for Adobe Photoshop.
+It was at this job that I learned advanced studio techniques for retouching images in Adobe Photoshop.